linx777/hyperliquid-mini-trading-demo/README.md

 # Hyperliquid Trading Interface

-A simple trading interface for HyperLiquid that supports Market, Limit, Scale, and TWAP orders with advanced leverage and margin mode controls, real-time price updates, and sophisticated order management.
+A simple trading interface for HyperLiquid that supports Market, Limit, Scale, and TWAP orders with advanced leverage and margin mode controls, real-time price updates, and order management.

 ## 🔄 Recent Updates